mxmdpc/OAS/README.md

 # Object Affordance State Recognition
-Dataset and code will be presented soon.
+The dataset and code will be released soon.